peterweil1/Final-Portfolio_DCS-325_Peter-Weil/README.md

     Provides predesigned components and a grid system faster development.
 Very useful for structuring a website.

   TailwindCSS:
-    Offers CSS classes for rapid, customizable styling without leaving HTML.
+    Offers CSS classes for rapid, customizable styling in HTML file.
 All of the CSS can be done in-line.
 Usually inline is not a good way of doing CSS but Tailwind makes it much more doable.

   Shadcn:
     Similar to bootstrap, it is a collection of accessible, customizable UI components.
 Works really well with react apps.